Black-throated loon: Breeding

 The black-throated loon lays a clutch of two, very rarely one or three, 76 by 47 mm eggs that are brown-green with darker speckles.
-These eggs are incubated by both parents for a period of 27 to 29 days, with the female spending the most time out of the sexes incubating.
+These eggs are incubated by both parents for a period of 27 to 29 days, with the female spending the most time incubating.
 During incubation, this bird turns its eggs.
 The interval between when they are turned is very irregular, ranging from one minute to about six hours.
 After they hatch, the mobile young are fed by both parents for a period of weeks.
 The chicks fledge about 60 to 65 days after hatching, and achieve sexual maturity after two to three years.

-Nesting success, whether or not at least one chick will hatch from any given nest, is variable year to year, the rate of success ranging from just under 30% to just more than 90%.
+Nesting success, whether or not at least one chick will hatch from any given nest, is variable year to year, ranging from under 30% to over 90%.
 For clutches of two eggs, the average nesting success is about 50%, whereas in clutches with only one egg, this rate is about 60%.
-The nesting success is influenced most by first, predation, and second, flooding.
+The nesting success is influenced most by predation, and flooding.
 Some of the adults that lose their clutch early in the incubation period renest.
 Most of the time, only one chick survives to fledge, the other dying within seven days of hatching.
 In Scotland, a study concluded that a single pair usually fledges a chick, on average, 25% of the time per year.
-This can be increased, although, by artificial means, such as constructing rafts for loons to nest on.
+This can be increased by artificial means, such as constructing rafts for loons to nest on.
 Whether or not there is at least one chick fledged is influenced by the density of fish in the breeding lake; a lake with a higher density of fish usually reduces the chance that a pair will fledge a chick, even though this loon feeds mainly on fish.
-There are two factors that might contribute to this; the first being that aquatic insects, an alternative food source for chicks, are more dense when there are less fish, and the second being that a higher density of fish means more northern pike, a predator of small chicks.
+There are two factors that might contribute to this: the first being that aquatic insects, an alternative food source for chicks, are more dense when there are fewer fish, and the second being that a higher density of fish means more northern pike, a predator of small chicks.